 Note!
 If you are travelling a long way, it is important to consider whether your pet will be able to withstand the flight.
 Jet lag is hardcore for humans, let alone a feline or canine companion.

-As for the question of how much does it cost to move a pet overseas?
-It will depend on the airline that you use, but generally, cats are a little less expensive than transporting dogs.
-To give you an idea, shipping a cat abroad can cost between $700-$2,000 and dogs between $2,000-$7,000.
+The cost of moving your pet overseas will depend on the airline that you use, but generally, cats are a little less expensive than transporting dogs.

-Furthermore, you’ll find that you may not always be able to take your car with you, for example, the USA and Canada have a restriction on the import of newer cars.
-So, before you load up your car, check if it’s even legally allowed in the country or risk paying for its return to Australia!
-That would really inflate your international moving costs…
+Furthermore, you’ll find that you may not always be able to take your car with you, for example, the USA and Canada have restrictions on importing newer cars.
+You must always check if your car is legally allowed in the country or risk paying for its return to Australia!

 Much like other international moving costs, flight and visa expenses will vary depending on your specific circumstances.
 For example, the average cost of a flight to New Zealand is $215, while you can expect to pay around $750 to get to the UK.

-Equally, if you don’t have the right visa, there’s no way you are getting let into your destination country – no matter how charming you are!
+Equally, if you don’t have the right visa, there’s no way you are getting let into your destination country.
 Depending on the country, a work visa can cost over $500.

 A final option that you can consider that may save you a small amount on international moving costs is buying new furniture.
-The less you move, the cheaper your move, but this does mean buying a replacement if you really need it.
+The less you move, the cheaper your move.
+But as always, there is an exception to the rule; if you have furniture with sentimental value or something irreplaceable, you should invest in shipping it abroad with you.

 As you can see, there is no blanket answer to “how much does it cost to move overseas?”.
-Instead, international removal prices ebb and flow based on a multitude of factors.
-The good news is, now you are aware of these, you can start to look at where to save money on your international moving costs!
+Instead, international removal prices ebb and flow based on various factors.
+If you are still left with questions, we advice you to look at our FAQs below, and linked articles.
+Otherwise, good luck with your move!